Axolotl

 Training Milestones for Axolotl

-Successful training for Axolotl respects this species's intermediate trainability profile and natural docile tendencies.
+For a Axolotl, the return on training time is highest when the method matches the breed's trainability signature, which typically shows as intermediate trainability and docile tendencies.
 Weeks one through four: focus on establishing trust and learning your Axolotl's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Axolotl owners should expect the training journey to require patience given this species's intermediate learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources